aarons22/homebridge-bond/README.md

 [![npm version](https://badge.fury.io/js/homebridge-bond.svg)](https://badge.fury.io/js/homebridge-bond)
 # homebridge-bond

 Bond plug-in for [Homebridge](https://github.com/nfarina/homebridge) using the [Bond V2 API](http://docs-local.appbond.com).
 In oder to use this plugin, you'll need to make sure your Bond has been updated to firmware v2.

-If you are still on v1 (using the Bond Bridge app), you'll need to down the new [Bond Home](https://apps.apple.com/us/app/bond-home/id1447691811) app and update your firmware.
+**NOTE: If you are still on v1 (using the Bond Bridge app)**:
+- You need to download the new [Bond Home](https://apps.apple.com/us/app/bond-home/id1447691811) app and update your firmware.
+- After that, follow the [migration guide](https://github.com/aarons22/homebridge-bond/wiki/Migrating-from-v1-to-v2).

-Note: Some Bond's may not be able to update to v2 firmware.
+Some Bond's may not be able to update to v2 firmware.
 If so, you can use the [v1 homebrige plugin](https://www.npmjs.com/package/homebridge-bond-v1).

 ## Features